-Facebook advertising has grown to become an expected pursuit in the digital marketing world; its ability to pinpoint a specific audience that’ll resonate with your service is tricky to compete with, and when honed in well, it can pay off tenfold.
+Facebook advertising is here to stay for law firms.
+When done right, a well-crafted Facebook ad set, with its ability to pinpoint a specific audience, is tricky to compete with, and can pay off tenfold.

 We’ve compiled a list of tips that you can follow to have your ads fast-tracked through the approval process and on their way to success.